 One word: Wow!

-One of the biggest complaints about radios designed for noisy areas or that need to fill a lot space is sound distortion at high volumes.
+One of the biggest complaints about radios designed for noisy areas or that need to fill a lot of space is sound distortion at high volumes.
 Some music players trade off a lower upper limit to match where distortion starts to occur.
 Others just let you deal with it if you turn it up too high.
-I cranked the DeWalt ToughSystem Music + Charger all the way up on a song that had a nice bass rift running through it to see what would happen.
-I could clearly hear the vocals although some of the crispness started to degrade at the higher volume levels (but they didn’t sound like they were underwater—and that’s good).
-I don’t recommend trying that at home, by the way.
+I cranked the DeWalt DWST08810 ToughSystem Music + Charger all the way up on a song that had a nice bass riff running through it to see what would happen.
+Clear vocals rang through, though some of the crispness started to degrade at the higher volume levels.
+They didn’t sound like they were “underwater”—and that’s good.
 The radio does get very loud—loud enough that you shouldn’t have any issues on a normal jobsite.

 The DeWalt ToughSystem Music + Charger makes a run as the best jobsite radio currently on the market.
 It has an excellent blend of features including one of the most requested – the ability to charge and be powered by DeWalt 12V Max and 20V Max batteries.
 When I look around the unit, I can’t think of a single feature I’d add to it.